Egg Donation Timeline with Family Creations

 woman holding a mini alarm clock

-After matching with an intended parent, the entire egg donation process can take a little over a month.
-You should also keep in mind that throughout the process, you’ll be going in for an appointment with your doctor frequently, and you may be required to travel to your recipients’ doctor for the procedure itself.
+After matching with an intended parent, following our egg donation process step by step guide can take a little over a month.
+You should also keep in mind that throughout the process, you’ll be going in for an appointment with your doctor frequently, and you may be required to travel to your recipient’s doctor for the procedure itself.
 This is a commitment that many women who work full-time find difficult.
-While everyone is different and the process does vary by a few days depending on the woman, it is rare that egg donation takes less than a month.
+While everyone is different, and the process does vary by a few days depending on the woman, egg donation rarely takes less than a month.

-Due to the intensive commitment of the egg donation process, Family Creations does compensate you during your screening, as well as immediately after the successful retrieval of your eggs.
+Due to your intensive commitment to the egg donation process, Family Creations compensates you during your screening and after successfully retrieving your eggs.

 Working with the Best